 Sleepers should also establish a routine that prepares them for sleep.
 Taking a bath or shower before bed can help the body relax and give you some time to yourself.
 Likewise, reading a book can help distract you from life’s worries.

 Anxious types often have their minds racing before they sleep.
 A recent study shows that journaling can be a resourceful way of getting all your thoughts and worries out of your head before it hits the pillow.

 That’s right, get out of bed and do it again.
-The last thing you want to do is create a negative relationship with your sleep space, so, the National Sleep Foundation recommends that sleepers leave their room and try and read a book or listen to relaxing music in a separate, dimly lit room.
+The last thing you want to do is create a negative relationship with your sleep space, so, the experts recommends that sleepers leave their room and try and read a book or listen to relaxing music in a separate, dimly lit room.

 It is best not to do anything that involves blue lights (smartphone, TV, computer) or is overly engaging.
 Just be sure not to relax too much while sitting on the sofa, it’s best if you still get to sleep in your bed.